-How one family prioritized holiday events, to keep the season fun.
+How one family prioritizes holiday events, to keep the season fun.

 When my children were small, Dec.
 26 often found one of us (usually me) in bed with a nasty cold.